ms/buildtogether.tech/src/security/index.md

 vulnerability.

-Attempts to get you to open an email attachment, click on a link, install software, or log into a website are called [% i "phishing" %][% g phishing %]phishing[% /g %][% /i %] attacks.
+Attempts to get you to open an email attachment, click on a link, install software, or log into a website are called [% i "phishing" %][% g phishing "phishing" %][% /i %] attacks.
 The strongest defense is to never do these things, but that would make most work impossible.
 The second-best defense is to invest in a [% i "virus scanner" %]virus scanner[% /i %] to check email attachments and downloads before you open them.